Scaseco/facete3/faceted-benchmark-parent/faceted-benchmark-docker-parent/README.md

 mvn clean install
 ```

-* Deploy to the image to a repository.
+* Deploy the image to a repository - such as the hobbit platform one.
 Requires write access to that repository, with your credentials available in a typical `<server>` section in your [~/.m2/settings.xml](~/.m2/settings.xml) configuration.

 ```bash
 mvn deploy